The study programme consists of two years of study, each with a study load of 60 EC. The total Robotics programme is worth 120 EC.

 Robotics engineers are expected to have more than just technical knowledge.
 They are also expected to have so-called transferable skills and an understanding of the role of robotics engineers in relation to society’s needs.
 In addition, robotics engineers must be able to reflect on their behaviour and that of others, and understand how their behaviour affects teamwork.
 Finally, robotics engineers must be able to communicate clearly and reflect on their choices and prospects.

 The curriculum is designed in such a way that there are plenty of opportunities to gain reflective experiences.
-In addition, the course ‘portfolio’ is specifically aimed at developing transferable skills.
+In addition,the course ‘Portfolio’ (1 EC) is specifically aimed at developing transferable skills.
 It starts with an elevator pitch and the compilation of a vision document, which describes who the student wants to be after graduating.
 It ends before the start of the thesis with a presentation on the student’s development and outlook.

 In addition to the compulsory courses, students will choose electives (20 EC).
 Students have the freedom to make their own choices.
 The MSc Coordinator and the mentors will support students in making choices to draw up their Individual Student Programme.
 A number of elective courses have been put together by the Programme Management.
 These newly-created courses go into depth with respect to the obligatory courses and prepare the students for their MSc thesis.

-Each student follows at least 10 EC in societal courses: 5 EC out of the compulsory programme (Robots & Society) and 5 EC as an elective (course from another faculty).
+Each student follows between 7 and 10 EC in courses on Transferable Skills: 4 EC out of the compulsory programme (Robots & Society) and between 3 and 6 EC as one or more elective courses.